NSW Work Injury Claim

 The three primary forms of compensation

-Most families end up managing two tracks at once: the entitlement track and the evidence track.
-Early payslips, tax returns, dependency material, death certificates, specialist evidence, and employer incident records can all shape whether the insurer accepts liability quickly or pushes the matter into dispute.
+Most families end up managing two tracks at once: the entitlement itself and the evidence needed to support it.
+Payslips, tax returns, dependency material, death certificates, specialist evidence, and employer incident records can affect what the insurer can decide and whether it asks for further information.

 If the insurer starts questioning work connection, dependency, or the value of entitlements, it helps to compare the claim against the broaderNSW workers compensation frameworkand the formaldispute pathwaysavailable when benefits are delayed or denied.